KaneMcGrath/CustomGamesMod/README.md

 The Custom Games Mod currently has two major features

 ### Custom Level Manager
-A new level manager that allows loading custom levels on any map add objects and structures to The City, The Forest, or even Outside the Walls.
+A new level manager that allows loading custom levels on any map.
+Add objects and structures to The City, The Forest, or even Outside the Walls.
 Maps are saved as files, and you can select from a list of saved maps when starting a game.

 ### Soccer